 From the a.y.
 2021-2022, for enrolment purposes, also the following category of residence permit may submit the CIMEA comparability certificate in place of the declaration of value: Victims of disasters; domestic violence; particular work exploitation; acts of particular civil value; special protection (art.
 32 para.
 3 of Legislative Decree n.
 25 of 28 January 2008).
 In addition, the application for a declaration of authenticity is no longer required.

-Starting from 2021, thanks to the collaboration with the Giorgio La Pira International Students Centre, the University has made available two scholarships for students waiting for recognition of international protection (asylum seekers) and willing to start a university study path.
-The scholarships, which last for 12 months are renewable and include monthly financial support and accommodation at one of the facilities of the La Pira Centre.
-Call for 2021-2022 - deadline 30 September 2021 (Italian webpage)
+Starting from 2021, thanks to the collaboration with the Giorgio La Pira International Students Centre, the University has made available scholarships for students waiting for recognition of international protection (asylum seekers) and willing to start a university study path.
+The scholarships include monthly financial support and accommodation at one of the facilities of the La Pira Centre.
+Call for 2022/2023 - deadline 15 July 2022 (Italian webpage)

 The University of Florence has prepared an administrative support and a specific tutoring activity for the newly enrolled students who are beneficiaries of international protection in order to orient and facilitate the participation in the educational system as well as in society.